-- Poor food handling practices (at home and in restaurants)
+- Poor food hygiene handling practices (at home and in restaurants)

 - Daycare centers

-- Eating sushi, raw meat, smoked meats or meat that is not fully cooked
+- Sushi, raw meat, smoked meats or meat that is not fully cooked

 - International travel

-- Animals, pets, new puppies, cats (cleaning litter box without gloves), sleeping with pets, kissing pets
+- Animals, pets, new puppies, cats (cleaning litter boxes without gloves), sleeping with pets, kissing pets

 - Public toilet seats, shopping cart handles